-UC Berkeley, ESPM 263 (On leave) indigenous, feminist & postcolonial approaches to science, technology, and environment
+UC Berkeley, ESPM 263 (0% appointment) indigenous, feminist & postcolonial approaches to science, technology, and environment

 This graduate course examines indigenous, feminist, and postcolonial approaches to techno-scientific knowledge production from around the globe.
 Reading across the humanities and social sciences, we will encounter histories and analyses of a variety of sciences (e.g. human and nonhuman genetics, environmental sciences and engineering, anthropology, geographic information systems, and (ethno)mathematics and their theories and methods.
 Our goal is three-fold: First, to gain a richer understanding of the roles that Western technoscience has played in colonizations; second, to interrogate foundational concepts including "modernity," "universality," and 'objectivity" and the marginalization of non-dominant knowledges; and third, to examine marginalized knowledges and hegemonic Western science together on a more level playing field in order to think generatively about the possibilities for democratizing science and technology.
 This course highlights the role of critical methods in shifting power relations in research.